-· Developments should follow the established front and rear building lines of adjacent buildings on the same terrace.
+Developments should follow the established front and rear building lines of adjacent buildings on the same terrace.

-· Massing, roof form, eaves and parapet lines should be sensitive to adjacent buildings on the terrace.
-However, where site is on a corner, additional storeys to increase the number of dwellings may be acceptable where a prominent development would contribute to celebrating the corner.
+A key characteristic of terraced streets is their consistent eaves and roofline.
+This consistency presents opportunities for developments to promote continuity.
+Where there is consistency, the development's massing, eaves line, parapet line and roof form should follow those of adjacent buildings on the terrace.
+However, where site is on a corner, additional storeys may be acceptable where a prominent development would contribute to celebrating the corner.

-- · Where new building façades are proposed within an existing terrace, the design of these should respect the vertical rhythm and proportions of neighbouring buildings - · Where replicating architectural elements (such as single-glazed windows, accessibility barriers) would be against current regulations, applicants are encouraged to suggest suitable alternatives that are in line with the development's design vision. - · If private amenity space is to be provided through balconies, rear roof terraces should be prioritised where overlooking issues can be mitigated.
+- Where new building facades are proposed within an existing terrace, the design of these should respect the vertical rhythm and proportions of neighbouring buildings - Where replicating architectural elements (such as single-glazed windows, accessibility barriers) would be against current regulations, applicants are encouraged to suggest suitable alternatives that are in line with the development's design vision. - To avoid detracting from building line, inset balconies and rear roof terraces may be more appropriate for private and communal amenity space.
+Any potential privacy issues will need to be mitigated through careful design.